zipped-album/zap/README.md

 * **Why do I not hear any sound when playing an album in ZAP?**

   If you are on Linux, you need to have either OpenAL (reccomended) or PulseAudio installed.
-PulseAudio comes as default in most distos these days.
+PulseAudio comes as default in most distros these days.
 OpenAL can be installed with your package manager (for instance on Debian-based distros with `apt install libopenal1`).

 * **Why do I hear glitches/skips/crackling when playing an album in ZAP?**